 - Add the rice and cook for 1-2 minutes, stirring, until the rice is coated with the oil.
 Add the wine and cook until it is almost gone.
 Season with a little salt.

-- Begin adding the hot broth about a half a cup at a time, stirring the risotto gently with the wooden spoon until the broth is absorbed.
-Do again with the next half cup of broth, stirring until almost absorbed.
-Repeat until all of the broth is incorporated, about 20-25 minutes.
+- Begin adding the hot broth about a ¼ cup or so at a time, stirring the risotto gently with the wooden spoon until the broth is absorbed.
+Do again with more broth, stirring until almost absorbed.
+Add more broth when you can draw your spoon through the rice and it holds a line.
+Repeat until most of the broth is incorporated but you may not use all 3 cups.
+Towards then end, taste it for texture.
+The rice should be al dente, soft to the bite.
+You will feel when it is done.
+It takes about 20-25 minutes.
+Season with any additional salt and pepper if desired.

 susan says